csharrison/prio-documents/draft-pda-protocol.md

    client's input.
 1. Proof share: A share of a proof, used by an aggregator during the input-validation protocol.
 1. Report: Uploaded to the leader from the client.
-A report contains the secret-shared and encrypted input and proof.
+A report is encrypted, containing both input shares and proof shares.
 1. Server: An aggregator or collector.

 # Overview {#overview}